sachithrc/Automated_Trading_Platform/README.md

 3. Feed the data into a pluggable trading engine
 4. Implement and evaluate multiple trading strategies (Trend-Following, Mean-Reversion, Arbitrage)

-The goal is not to create a production-ready trading system, but rather a concise, resume-worthy project that touches on networking, data-parsing, algorithmic decision-making, and clean software design.
+The goal is not to create a production-ready trading system, but rather a concise project that touches on networking, data-parsing, algorithmic decision-making, and clean software design.

 ---